 Online Early Childhood Education Programs

 Early childhood development programs are also available online for students that can’t attend college full time or on campus.
-An example can be found in Ashford University’s bachelor degree online program, which also offers a concentration in infant and toddler care.
-This program includes various courses revolving around early childhood development and education and culminates with a capstone project where the student takes what they learned and implements it into an educational program for young children.
-The student must also pass a written examination.
+Some online programs have concentrations in infant and toddler care, which can include various courses revolving around early childhood development and education and culminates typically with a capstone project where the student takes what they learned and implements it into an educational program for young children.

 Career as an Early Childhood Education Teacher